| | |

 “I don’t know,” the man says in a doubtful tone, “the season is about half over.”

 I continue to eavesdrop as they share numbers back and forth.
 The strange thing is that the first guy is probably right.
 There are a million dollars out there at the bottom of the Bering Sea, after all this is Nome, a gold town.
-As you would expect in a gold town, it feels like the Wild West as the whole cafe is filled with men talking about gold as a disgruntled-looking waitress tops off coffee cups around the Polar Cub Café.
+Nome drew people from all over the world during the gold rush era.

 Within 2 minutes of being in the visitor center, I found myself holding a flask of gold flakes that a dredger had ‘scooped’ up.
-The Italian miner who owned this little flask of gold looked pretty haggard like he had been out at it for a few days, but he was pretty happy with his bounty.
+The Italian miner who owned this little flask of gold looked pretty haggard as if he had been out at it for a few days, but he was pretty happy with his bounty.

 Explore gold panning tours with AKAU Alaska Gold Adventure